CyberUP-STL/cyber-skyline/how-to/contribute.md

 	- Currently there is no actual structur to how the chapters will be presented.
 	- Any input is welcome, but it needs to be logical and repeatable in each of the other chapters/sections.

-## Help to Maintain the content in the GitHub Repo
+## Help to become a Maintainer in the GitHub Repo
 	- Need to be able to QA any Pull Requests
 	- Need to have a familiarity with GitHub & Git
 	- Need to be able to review w/in ~24hrs and respond ~48hrs